 Fairmont Hot Springs, Photo Destination BC Kari Medig

-Fairmont Hot Springs is located in the Columbia Valley between the Purcell and Rocky Mountains.
-The Columbia River is an outdoor lover’s dream with spectacular views, an abundance of year-round sports and activities including; golfing, kayaking, hiking, horseback riding and winter sports.
+Fairmont Hot Springs is located in the Columbia Valley in the Canadian Rockies between the Purcell and Rocky Mountains.
+The Columbia River is an outdoor adventurer’s dream with spectacular views, an abundance of year-round sports and activities including; golfing, kayaking, hiking, horseback riding and winter sports.
 The highlight however is the choice of amazing hot mineral pools where you can relax and say goodbye to the daily stresses.
 Opt for a scenic tour – see the mountains and glaciers in their natural, pristine beauty as you fly over the Bugaboos and Purcell Mountains and follow the stunning scenic Columbia River valley.
 Windsurfing is popular at nearby Columbia Lake Provincial Park as are canoeing, cycling, mountain biking, swimming and other outdoor activities.
 If you like some quiet fishing time, cast a line for mountain whitefish, burbot, kokanee, rainbow trout, bull trout and cutthroat trout.

 The recorded history of Fairmont Hot Springs begins in the early 1800s, when explorers discovered the ‘land of smoking waters’, where the warm springs were soothing, and where there was a lack of sulphur and its distinctive smell (common to many hot springs).